KDP Previewer Checklist

 Warning pattern: header or footer overlap

-Fix: Refine source header/footer spacing and check section-level header linkage settings.
+Fix: Refine source header and footer spacing and check section-level header linkage settings.

-Verify: Odd/even pages with headers show no overlap or clipping.
+Verify: Odd and even pages with headers show no overlap or clipping.

 Warning pattern: page numbers appear in front matter unexpectedly

-Fix: Update front-matter pagination and section-start settings in source.
+Fix: Update front-matter pagination and section-start settings in the source file.

 Warning pattern: font substitution in Previewer

-Fix: Unify source type styles and regenerate a fresh export from the latest manuscript state.
+Fix: Unify source type styles and generate a fresh export from the latest manuscript state.

-Verify: Italics, punctuation, and chapter titles remain consistent across spot checks.
+Verify: Italics, punctuation, and chapter titles stay consistent across spot checks.

 Warning pattern: issue appears fixed but warning remains

-Fix: Confirm Previewer is reading the newest file and remove stale similarly named candidates.
+Fix: Confirm Previewer is reading the newest file and remove stale similarly named PDFs.

-• Capture Previewer warning panel with page number and warning text visible.
+• Capture the Previewer warning panel with page number and warning text visible.

-• Store screenshots in the same folder as the release-candidate PDF version.
+• Keep screenshots in the same folder as the PDF you plan to upload.

 The Senswriter way (faster)